 4. Korean pronunciation often gets challenging

-Korean is a phonetic language, meaning its sound and spelling are inextricably linked.
-But not that straightforward.
+Korean is a phonetic language whose sound and spelling are inextricably linked.
+But it’s not that straightforward.

 Korean has single and double consonants and a myriad of vowels that can be troublesome for a beginner.

-And that is one of the reasons NIIED introduced the TOPIK speaking test.
-This measures candidates’ verbal ability, which was missing till now.
+That is one of the reasons NIIED introduced the TOPIK speaking test.
+This test measures candidates’ verbal ability, which was missing until now.

 You may have mastered reading and writing, but speaking, ideally, is an entirely different ball game.
 Korean sentences also have a unique cadence that can unsettle non-Korean speakers.

-Every learner must make an extra attempt to apprehend this concept.
-People may find it challenging to understand you if your cadence is off.
+Every learner must make an extra effort to apprehend this concept.
+If your cadence is off, people may find it challenging to understand you.

 Owing to the many layers and exceptions to how words are vocalized in Korean, learners frequently face the following problems.

-The Korean language is full of short, or monosyllable words and their differences are often minutes.
+The Korean language is full of short or monosyllable words, and their differences are often minute.
 There is a fact.
 Many Korean words are homonyms, which does not help the learner’s case either.

-A major stumbling block everyone faces while learning Korean is that many words sound identical.
+A significant stumbling block everyone faces while learning Korean is that many words sound identical.
 As a result, many simple words get mixed up.

-Korean also has a set of liaison rules that govern how words are pronounced based on the combination of sounds.
+Koreans also have a set of liaison rules that govern how words are pronounced based on the combination of sounds.

-The liaison practices occasionally cause some alphabets’ enunciation to change.
+The liaison practices occasionally cause some alphabetic enunciation to change.
 This results in new sounds.

 Consider the following rule.
 A particle that does not follow words that end in a consonant will swallow the final consonant’s sound.
 This implies that the entire sound will not be pronounced.